 Where α is the intercept, β is the slope, and Random error is a random residual error.
-Dose proportionality implies that slope = 1 and will be assessed by estimating mean slope with the corresponding two sided 90% confidence interval (CI) from the power model.
+Dose proportionality will be assessed by estimating mean slope with the corresponding two-sided 95% confidence interval (CI) from the power model.

 In order to compare the PKs of rhPTH(1-84) between subjects of Japanese descent and matched non-Hispanic, Caucasian subjects, the differences of log-transformed PK parameters from the rhPTH 100ug dose will be examined between groups using an analysis of variance model.
 The geometric mean ratio and its 90% confidence interval (CI) will be provided from the model.
 Baseline-adjusted PK parameters will be the primary PK endpoints, and other PK parameters will be the secondary PK endpoints.
-In addition, the difference of log-transformed dose-normalized baseline-adjusted AUClast and Cmax will be examined between the Japanese cohort estimated at the 50ug dose and the Non-Japanese cohort estimated at 100ug dose, as well as between the Japanese cohort estimated at the 25ug dose and the Non-Japanese cohort estimated at 100ug dose using an analysis of variance model.
+In addition, the difference of log-transformed dose-normalized baseline-adjusted AUC{last} and C{max} will be examined between the Japanese cohort estimated at the 50ug dose and the Non-Japanese cohort estimated at 100ug dose, as well as between the Japanese cohort estimated at the 25ug dose and the Non-Japanese cohort estimated at 100ug dose using an analysis of variance model.
 The geometric mean ratio and its 90% CI will be provided from the model.